 The province of Guanacaste is full of amazing beaches and it’s one of the best places in Costa Rica for a beach vacation.
 Even though Guanacaste is touristy, you can still find plenty of undiscovered beaches.
 Many are boat access only or require a 4×4 which makes it all the more special!

 ***This post was first published in 2013.
-The first time we visited this beach was in 2012 and now in 2018, they are building new luxury condos on the beach.
+The first time we visited this beach was in 2012 and although it looks like there is construction, nothing has been built yet.
 You can still visit as all beaches in Costa Rica are public.***

 We asked him what this property was and he told us it used to be a hotel and that there was actually a beach down at the bottom of the cliff.
 He gave us permission to go and off we went, not knowing what to expect.
 We learned that this property used to be a hotel named Costa Blanca but they demolished it when it went out of business.

 On the way down to the beach, we saw nothing but trees and glimpses of the water and heard nothing but birds and the ocean.
 This is what I really like about this beach.
 There is nothing around besides trees, cliffs, the sound of the ocean and wildlife.

 After passing this viewpoint (150 meters), you will find a path to your right side.
 Walk down the hill and you will find yourself stumbling onto a gorgeous beach.
 Also, at the entrance of the path you can walk out over the cliff and get a breathtaking panoramic view of the ocean.

 As soon as you step in the white sand, you can tell that not many people go there.
 Your feet sinks in the sand a little bit but it’s so soft it just hugs your feet.
 You will find a lot of hermit crabs and howler monkeys around and the view is spectacular.